 Abortion is a safe and common medical procedure and globally, nearly 1 in 3 pregnancies end in abortion.
 Despite this, abortion care and rights are often shrouded in stigma, shame, and secrecy.

-This needs to change.
+We can change this.
 By talking about abortion accurately through a rights-based framework, we can show that abortion is normal, abortion is healthcare, and that everyone deserves the right to choose.
 A shift in language and culture can help end unsafe abortion, save lives, and help communities become more informed, autonomous, and empowered.

 Through working with MSI, I’ve learned to combine my journalism skills with the right attitude to ensure that, through my articles, adolescents can be equipped to make healthy and safe decisions.